-For more background on this data project, please visit OPIP's project page.
+For more background on this data project, please visit the

-- Using health complexity data to develop models of best match care coordination and case management for children with various levels of health complexity
+Use health complexity data to develop models of care coordination and case management for children with various levels of health complexity

-- Examples of activities include examining aggregate population-level data by practice and by geographic regions to assess resources and health complexity management needs in the practice and/or in the community and assistance in developing presentations and communication tools for explaining the health complexity data to front-line health care providers.
+- Examine aggregate population-level data by practice and by geographic regions to assess resources and health complexity management needs in the practice and/or in the community.

 Children’s health complexity data reports

 The children’s health complexity data reports are produced by OHA in collaboration with OPIP and ODHS.
 The reports include:

 - County reports